petersta/Products.PloneBooking/README.md

 # Products.PloneBooking
-A booking center for Plone
+A calendar based booking center for Plone

 This a a fork which works with Plone 4.3 more precise: Plone 4.3.4.1 (4309).
 It is in production for more than 1 year.